SamuSander/FunctionalLocalizersJsPsych/README.md

 ### Credits

 * **jsPsych** for the experiment framework and plugins: [https://www.jspsych.org/](https://www.jspsych.org/)
-* **Original MATLAB speeded localizer** by Greta Tuckute, Terri Scott, Aalok Sathe, Evelina Fedorenko, and collaborators.
+* **Original MATLAB speeded localizer** by Greta Tuckute, Elizabeth Jiachen Lee, Aalok Sathe, Evelina Fedorenko, and collaborators.
 * **This repo:** JavaScript/jsPsych ports + small UX helpers for scanner workflows.

 > If you use these tasks, please cite the relevant papers and acknowledge the original authors.